- Professionals are returning to school for career growth or a salary boost

 As long as you’re a half-time student or more, you can spend 529 plan funds on housing as well — on- or off-campus.
 In fact, some colleges are forming retirement communities on or near campus for those interested in educational, cultural and sporting activities.

-It’s also important to note that if you don’t end up going back to school, you can transfer the funds tax-free to children, grandchildren, stepchildren or other qualifying family members to fund qualified post-secondary education expenses.
+It’s also important to note that if you don’t end up going back to school, you can transfer the funds tax-free to children, grandchildren, stepchildren or other qualifying family members to fund qualified post-secondary education expenses and limited K-12 expenses.

 Do all states offer 529 plans?